mariadb-edwardstoever/conn_pool_sim/README.md

 # Mariadb Connection Pool Simulator

 ### What is a connection pool?
-To avoid connecting repeatedly or maintaining individual sessions for many users, applications use a connection pools.
+To avoid connecting repeatedly or maintaining individual sessions for many users, applications use connection pools.

 The simplest way to think of a connection pool is 100 users connecting to an application and the application routing their requests through 10 pre-established connections to the database.
 This practice allows the application and database to handle more requests because the overhead of establishing new connections and maintaining idle connections is minimized.